Top three reasons to go rock climbing in the Canadian Rockies

 Dress comfortably and for the weather in clothes you can move in.
 We suggest bringing clothing appropriate for the season.
 Layers are best and don’t wear jeans.

-Costs per person will decrease for children (5-13 years) and teens (14-17 years), so it’s the perfect opportunity to climb with friends and family.
+- Costs per person decrease as the group grows for the Custom Day with a Private Guide and the Multi-Pitch adventure, so it’s the perfect opportunity to climb with friends and family.

-Climbing days can be arranged for larger or private groups.
-Contact us to make arrangements.
+Climbing days in the Canadian Rockies can be arranged for bigger groups.
+Contact us prior to booking.

 - If you are older than 18, you’re good to go.